andrejmanin/ContosoPizza/README.md

 # Info
+This repository is based on the official [_ASP.NET Core tutorial: Controllers_](https://learn.microsoft.com/en-us/training/modules/build-web-api-aspnet-core/1-introduction) provided by Microsoft.

-ContosoPizza it is a study project by __Microsoft__ in which people can learn how to create _Controllers_, _RESTful APIs_ and to understand ASP.NET Core works.
+The sample project **ContosoPizza** was created by Microsoft as a study project to help people learn how to create _Controllers_, build _RESTful APIs_, and better understand how ASP.NET Core works.

-There is a fully compleated guide with all comments and bloks of code.
-Also I wrote a useful information about every block of tutorial.
-Some parts of __Microsoft documentation__ were pasted in it's __own__ verse and some parts were written with __little changes__ or with using __different words__ but the topic was __saved__.

-You can find all links from which I took information to compleate this tutorial.
+### Notice
+This repository contains a fully completed version of the guide with all code blocks and additional comments.
+Some parts of the official Microsoft documentation are included directly or with slight modifications.
+Other parts are written in my own words, often simplified to make the material easier to understand.
+I also added my own explanations and clarifications throughout the tutorial.

 ## What is learning here?
 There, you can to learn how to write a RESTful APIs, how they shoold look like, how to write controllers and other intresting things.